-Jo De Rosa founder and director or Inner Guidance says…
+Jo De Rosa founder of Inner Guidance says…

 Our natural state is one of love, for the heart doesn’t actually know how not to love.
 However, in western society we are taught to self-harm through substances, unhealthy relationships, and jobs that do not light us up.